If you are a Registered Member, or are eligible for Registered

 – The ability to interpret and sometimes adapt ergonomics and human factors standards and specifications.

-A checklist of professional competencies has been developed by CIEHF as a guide to expected competencies for qualification as an ergonomist and human factors specialist.
-It is already in use as an assessment tool for CIEHF accreditation of degree courses.
+A checklist of Professional Competencies has been developed by CIEHF as a guide to expected competencies for qualification as an ergonomist and human factors specialist.
+It has been used for some time as an assessment tool for CIEHF accreditation of degree courses.
 It can be used in conjunction with a proficiency scale to show progress in breadth and depth of skills and expertise as your career progresses.
+See the guidance for this checklist.

 The checklist now forms part of the application for Fellowship to help demonstrate breadth (through the number) and depth (through levels of proficiency) of claimed competencies.
 If you are planning to upgrade to Fellowship, it might help you to complete the checklist as soon as you can.
 This will allow you to see any areas where you might need to fill any gaps.
 You will need to give evidence for your proficiency claims and examples of these could be projects you have managed, training courses you have developed or a publication.

-use the post-nominal C.ErgHF FCIEHF.
-You will also receive a certificate.
+use the post-nominal C.ErgHF FCIEHF and you will receive a certificate.

 Assessment of your application